IBM/openacc-openmp-tutorial/step.md

 With OpenACC, most directives can take the additional argument `async(queue)` and `wait(queue-list)` where `queue` is an integer identifying so-called *async queues*, and `queue-list` is a comma-separated list of these.
 Using these, each execution of a kernel or transfer can be forced
 * to wait for completion of existing entries in the async queues specified by `queue-list`,
-* and then to run in a specific async queue `queue`, Additionally there is a `#pragma acc wait` which acts like a barrier to completion of all outstanding queue-entries.
+* and then to run in a specific async queue `queue`.

+Additionally there is a `#pragma acc wait` which acts like a barrier to completion of all outstanding queue-entries.

 In the listing below, look for these, and compare the serial and parallel versions of the file: